 Master of Science in Athletic Training

-The Master of Science in Athletic Training is built around 60 credit hours of required clinical and classroom coursework to satisfy: the program’s accreditation requirements set forth by the Commission on Accreditation of Athletic Training Education (CAATE); and for the student to meet eligibility requirements to sit for the Board of Certification, Inc (BOC) examination and state licensure requirements to practice as an athletic trainer upon graduation.
+Louisiana State University’s Athletic Training Program is a graduate professional program.
+Built around 60 credit hours of clinical and didactic coursework, this CAATE-accredited program will prepare students to meet the eligibility requirements to sit for the Board of Certification, Inc (BOC) examination and state licensure requirements to practice as an athletic trainer upon graduation.

 Why LSU Athletic Training?